-We examined the historic salary payments paid by the previous owners of Vapolution Inc. (\$39,000 and \$37,600 for the periods ended as of 3/30/13 and as of 3/30/14, respectively.)
-Furthermore, the management paid for rent expense in the amount of (\$39,000 and \$21,009 for the periods ended as of 3/30/13 and as of 3/30/14, respectively.)
-As a result, in coming up with the first 110,000 of EBITDA per year, the salary expense as well as the rent expense will be subtracted from this amount.
+We examined the historic salary payments paid by the previous owners of Vapolution Inc. for the periods ended as of 3/30/13 and as of 3/30/14, respectively.
+Furthermore, the management paid for rent expense for the periods ended as of 3/30/14, respectively.
+As a result, in coming up with the first \$110,000 of EBITDA per year, the salary expense as well as the rent expense will be subtracted from this amount.
 The way that they will pay themselves will be in the form of a monthly evaluation.
-Based on the monthly results of the Brand and the results of the operations of the company, with the approval of mCig Board of Directors, Patrick and Chad will be paid upto \$9,000 per month as a salary/rent expense (based on the current month results.)
+Based on the monthly results of the Brand and the results of the operations of the company, with the approval of Vapolution and, indirectly, the mCig Board of Directors, Patrick and Chad will be paid up to \$9,000 per month as a salary/ rent expense (based on the current month results.)
 On January 23 of each year, a summary calculation will be prepared to determine how much payment is required to be made to Patrick and Chad (if the Company was able to achieve all of its objectives and obtain EBITDA in this time period above \$110,000.)
 If for some reason the results from Vapolution show a loss in this time period, no salary would be paid out, as evident by the agreement signed between mCig and Vapolution, Inc.

 3. After the one year period, if the previous owners of Vapolution do not rescind the purchase agreement and return to full ownership of the Company, the previous owners will be unable to rescind the agreement.
-After this period, the Board of Directors will continue to evaluate the performance of Vapolution, to continuously determine whether the Company is meeting all of the set-out objectives and goals.
+After this period, the Board of Directors will continue to evaluate the performance of Vapolution, to continuously determine whether the Vapolution is meeting all of the set-out objectives and goals.
 In the event that the former owners resign or are asked to resign from their current management positions in Vapolution, Inc., mCig, Inc. will have to step-in and manage the operations of the Company.
 Since the earliest that this ultimate measure can take place (at least 1 year after the anniversary date of the purchase agreement), the Board of Directors of mCig, Inc. believes that by this time they will have gained the necessary experience and knowledge to continue to operate the Company without any interruption.
-To be able to accomplish this, several employees of mCig, Inc. have taken an interest in learning about the operations of the Company as well as assisting in the development of the Vapolution Vaporizer 3.0.
-As a result, mCig, Inc.'s management is confident that it is very unlikely that they would experience material losses in revenues in the event of a restructuring of the operational management currently in place at Vapolution, Inc.
+To be able to accomplish this, several employees of mCig, Inc. have taken an interest in learning about the operations of Vapolution as well as assisting in the development of the Vapolution Vaporizer 3.0.
+As a result, mCig, Inc. is management is confident that it is very unlikely that they would experience material losses in revenues in the event of a restructuring of the operational management currently in place at Vapolution, Inc.